The-Aldi-Tri/open-music-api-v3/README.md

   - Node.js installed on your local machine.
 You can download it from [nodejs.org](https://nodejs.org/).
   - Postgresql database installed on your local machine.
 You can download it from [postgresql.org](https://www.postgresql.org/download/).
+  - **Redis** for caching installed on your local machine.
+You can download it from [redis.io](https://redis.io/downloads/).
+  - **RabbitMQ** for message broker installed on your local machine.
+You can download it from [rabbitmq.com](https://www.rabbitmq.com/docs/download).

 - Installation